Lodge Park Academy

 Lodge Park Academy is a coeducational secondary school and sixth form with academy status, located in Corby, Northamptonshire, England.

 Background

 Founded in 1964 as Lodge Park School, it was one of the first wave of specialist schools designated in 1994 and was renamed Lodge Park Technology College.

 In January 2013 Lodge Park became an Academy in partnership of the David Ross Education Trust.

 Awards

 The college has received a number of awards including Investor in People, ArtsMark Gold, the International Schools Award and ICT Mark.

 Previous Principals

-The principals of Lodge Park have been Neville Rumbelow, Richard Parker, Tom Waterworth, Guy Shearer, Toby Mullins, Alison Hayes, Darren Gadsby, Leo Gilbert and Meena Wood and Robert Sloan.
-The current principal, appointed in 2019, is Carly Waterman.
+The principals of Lodge Park have been Neville Rumbelow, Richard Parker, Tom Waterworth, Guy Shearer, David Yates, Toby Mullins, Alison Hayes, Darren Gadsby, Leo Gilbert, Meena Wood, Robert Sloan, Carly Waterman and Ruth Roberts.
+Jonathon Kirby became Principal in November 2024.

 Ofsted judgements

 In 2019 the school was inspected with an outcome of Inadequate – Special Measures.

 In 2021 the school was rated 'requires improvement' following an Ofsted inspection.